About Sean Ondes

-You might be working at your business full-time and have been for a while or you could be planning it out in the early hours before heading to your day job or late at night after a long day at work.
+You might be working at your business full-time and have been for a while.
+You could be planning it out in the early hours before heading to your day job or late at night after a long day at work.
 No matter where you are, you probably have the same concern that I have:

-How to create something meaningful for yourself and for your customers.
+How do you create something meaningful for yourself and for your customers?